-All matches in the qualifying stage are played in the form of mini-tournaments hosted by one of the participating clubs.
+All matches in the qualifying stage are played in the form of four team mini-tournaments hosted by one of the participating clubs.

 Each team plays each of the other teams in the group once, with three points awarded for a win, one for a draw and none for a defeat.

 A draw is conducted to determine the groups for the preliminary and main rounds.

 Depending on the number of entries, each group winner and one or more runners-up of the preliminary round qualify for path B of the main round.